philroberts/FPDB-for-OSX/pyfpdb/RushNotesReadMe.txt

 although there will obviously be a number of players with no fpdb note.

 The aggregation parameters used for the notes are based upon the HUD parameters.
+ (with the exception of the hand-ranges, which uses its' own criteria (see source)

-Stopping and starting the HUD will erase the previously created notes holding file.
+Stopping and starting the HUD will erase the previously created notes queue file.

 The HUD must run, so the individual player popups need to be manually relocated.

-Although hard-coded for micro RUSH tablenames, the auxilliary window  will probably happily update notes of all cash and tournament players.
+Although hard-coded for micro RUSH tablenames, the auxilliary window  could probably happily update notes of all cash and tournament players.

 Process overview